adammccartney/tenorchids/README.md

 organ at Leechkirche, Graz.
 The score consists of two simple parts, essentially a series of ten chords that are doubled on the synthesizer and on the organ.

+This release version 1.2 contains more precise info on how to color the piece with organ registers and an electronic filterbank.

 ## Build the score and notes for electronics